Alcentra EMEA Privacy Notice

 To protect our brand, our business and our clients’ interests

 We will collect the personal information we use for the above purposes from one or more of the below sources:

-- From third parties that are authorised to share your information with us, such as intermediaries, broker dealers, our institutional clients and service providers;
+- from third parties that are authorised to share your information with us, such as intermediaries, broker dealers, our institutional clients and service providers; and/or

 Additional information on the use of artificial intelligence and machine learning